answerIII/GraphTheory2022-2023/README.md

 ## Results and tests

+- Basic properties on test datasets are in the `./tests/results.txt` file
 - The network properties calculated by us (for static graphs) and their comparison with the reference solutions obtained using the `NetworkX` library are located in the folder `./stats`
 - Charts for assessing the quality of our model for predicting the appearance of edges in a graph can be found in the folder `./figures`